kehantan/labbook/docs/cell_culture/cell_count.rst

   For T75 with cell confluency of 70% or above, I would recommend to add complete DMEM until the cell suspension is 3 mL.

 For these cases, the :code:`X cells/mL` is the number of cells in 1 mL of cell suspension.
-To know the total of cells, you will have to :math:`\times 2` or :math:`\times 3` depending on how much of complete DMEM you added.
+To know the total number of cells, you will have to :math:`\times 2` or :math:`\times 3` depending on how much of complete DMEM you added.

 These are not strict instructions, just some suggestions which can help ease your workflow.
 You can of course, adjust the volume of cell suspension according to your need.
-Under certain circumstances, like when you wanted to cryopreserve the cells, you might not want to add more complete DMEM, because you want the highest number of cells in a smaller volume to ensure cell viability when reviving.
+Under certain circumstances, like when you wanted to cryopreserve the cells, you might not want to add more complete DMEM, because you want the highest number of cells in a smaller volume to ensure cell viability when reviving the cells later on.